maha2000/emotion-recognition/README.md

 Dataset used: [FER-2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge)

 Dataset is freely available and the code may be run locally if you have the 'fer2013.csv' file.
 Feel free to use our work in yours but do credit us ;)

+If any of these notebooks are not rendering on github check out this [link](https://nbviewer.jupyter.org/github/maha2000/emotion-recognition/tree/master/)